bekk/bekk-christmas/post/elm/model-view-and-update.md

 As we can see from the signature of the \`update\` function it takes a `Msg`, and the `Model`, the state of the program.
 The `Msg` defines what is to be updated, and is a type that is a collection of all the different ways we can update the `Model`.
 Our central state is then updated in accordance with how `update` handles the specific `Msg` that is received, and the new state is outputted as part of the tuple `( Model, Cmd Msg)`.

 The second part of the tuple that is returned is the `Cmd Msg`, which can seem a little cryptical at first.
-To be able to do operations separate from the elm, "model, view, update" lifecycle we need to use commands depicted as the type `Cmd`.
+To be able to do operations separate from elm's "model, view, update" lifecycle we need to use commands depicted as the type `Cmd`.
 These commands will be operations like changing the url path, or fetching some data from an API.
 As we can see the type `Cmd` also takes a `msg`, which represents an arbitrary message.
+Notice that \`msg\` and \`Msg\` are different, \`msg\` (with first letter lower cased) represents any arbitrary type, while \`Msg\` (with first letter upper cased) represents an actual type, in this case defined by us.
 In our case we have defined this as `Msg` which is the type of messages that can update our `Model` in the `update` function.
 This `Msg` part of `Cmd Msg` is an important element of understanding commands in elm as this is a way of saying "do this command, and give it back to my `update` function".
 The program then proceeds to update the `Model` in the way that \`update\` is defined to handle that specific \`Msg\` that is provided to the \`Cmd\` type.

-The last element in the **MVU**, **the model, view and update**, is the **view.** This is where the html is defined, how we want the page to look, and how the various html elements should be arranged.
+The last element in the **MVU**, **the model, view and update** architecture, is the **view.** This is where the html is defined, where we decide how we want the page to look, and how the various html elements should be arranged.

 ```elm
 -- VIEW